ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 ## Services for vCenter Server instances
 {: #vc_planning-addon-services}

-You can order add-on services for your instance base on your needs, for example, disaster recovery.
+You can order services for your instance based on your needs, for example, disaster recovery.
 For more information, see [Ordering, viewing, and deleting services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices).

-Add-on services support varies between vCenter Server with NSX-V and vCenter Server with NSX-T instances.
+Services support varies between vCenter Server with NSX-V and vCenter Server with NSX-T instances.
 {:important}

 ### Planning for VMware HCX
 {: #vc_planning-addon-services-hcx}

-The VMware HCX service can seamlessly extend the networks of on-premises data centers into {{site.data.keyword.cloud_notm}}.
+The VMware HCX™ service can seamlessly extend the networks of on-premises data centers into {{site.data.keyword.cloud_notm}}.
 This process, which allows virtual machines (VMs) to be moved to and from the {{site.data.keyword.cloud_notm}} without any conversion or change.

 When you deploy this service, complete the following settings:
 * Specify the **HCX Interconnect type** by selecting one of the following options: